rikosintie/Kali-mac/README.md

       )
 ```

-Download the plug ins (Autojump should already be installed if you have been following the book.
+Download the plug ins (Autojump should already be installed if you have been following this guide.
 If not follow the instructions in the previous section to install autojump.

 ```
 git clone https://github.com/zsh-users/zsh-completions ${ZSH_CUSTOM:=~/.oh-my-zsh/custom}/plugins/zsh-completions